bullimog/user-test-app/README.md

 # user-test-app
-A recruitment exercise to produce an API which calls test APIs and returns people who are listed as either living in London, or whose current coordinates are within 50 miles of London.
+An exercise to produce an API which calls test APIs and returns people who are listed as either living in London, or whose current coordinates are within 50 miles of London.